 Above: The Folle 26 Stapler was designed in 1977 by noted Danish designer Henning Andreasen and is in the collections at the Museum of Modern Art and the Cooper Hewitt Museum in New York.
 Made of lacquered steel and iron, the stapler is 6 inches long and a mere 1.75 inches tall; $78 at Craft & Caro.

 Above: The Zenith Stapler was designed in Italy in 1943 and took its inspiration from cars of the time.
-It's made of steel and enamel and is 10.5 centimeters long and 8.5 centimeter tall; £38 ($63), including a box of 1,000 staples, at Labour and Wait in the UK.
+It’s made of steel and enamel and is 10.5 centimeters long and 8.5 centimeters tall; £38 ($63), including a box of 1,000 staples, at Labour and Wait in the UK.

 Object Lessons columnist Megan Wilson is the owner of Ancient Industries and curator of the Remodelista 100, a collection of essential everyday objects presented in the Remodelista book.
 Watch for her column every Tuesday, and have a look at her past lessons on iconic designs, including two office favorites: the IBM Wall Clock and the Trusty Stainless Steel Tiffin Box.
 We featured her Connecticut shop in our post Purveyor of the Practical and the Timeless.